-Beamfox Technologies develops and commercializes software solutions for proximity error correction in the R&D market.
-For too long, proximity errors have limited researchers in many areas of nanotechnology.
-Beamfox Proximity provides a simple and user-friendly interface to our state-of-the-art proximity error correction algorithm.
-In everything we do, we take the process engineer’s perspective to make proximity error correction simpler, easier, and faster than ever before.
+Beamfox Technologies develops and commercializes software solutions for proximity effect correction in the R&D market.
+For too long, proximity effect errors have limited researchers in many areas of nanotechnology.
+Beamfox Proximity provides a simple and user-friendly interface to our state-of-the-art proximity effect correction algorithm.
+In everything we do, we take the process engineer’s perspective to make proximity effect correction simpler, easier, and faster than ever before.

 Leonardo Midolo, CEO

 Leonardo is a young scientist and entrepreneur with a passion for nanotechnology, photonics, and software.
 Leonardo holds an MSc in physics from the University of Turin, a PhD from the Eindhoven University of Technology, and has worked for several years at the Niels Bohr Institute in Copenhagen where he is currently employed as Assistant Professor.
 He has 10 years’ experience in fabrication of nanophotonic circuits.
 He is the Chief Executive Officer (CEO) of Beamfox Technologies ApS and implemented the proximity correction code used in Beamfox Proximity.